 Fager, S.K., Gormley, J., & Beukelman, D.R.
 (2016- November).
 Visual cognitive processing demands of keyboard layouts for individuals with and without TBI.
+Poster presented at the State of the Science Conference of the Rehabilitation Engineering Research Center on Augmentative and Alternative Communication (RERC on AAC), Arlington, Va.

 - After severe traumatic brain injury (TBI), some literate individuals who require AAC to support communication, use onscreen keyboards to generate text.